Source FTC and other internet sites "

-Seniors are vulnerable to identity theft scams because often they are more trusting, have more savings and home equity built up, and are less likely to closely monitor their credit and financial accounts.
+Seniors are vulnerable to identity theft scams and fraud because often they are more trusting, have more savings and home equity built up, and are less likely to closely monitor their credit and financial accounts.

 The followings are areas that senior citizens are particularly vulnerable to include: